lanpirot/builder/README.md

 - are randomly synthesized, the strategy is RANDOM.
 Each model is synthesized using a set of subsystems of a corpus of models, like the SLNET-corpus, as building blocks.
 Suitable subsystems are puzzled together to synthesize (huge) models.

-You can also create new models with GRANDSLAM that are compilable or simulatable.
+You can also create new models with TITLE that are compilable or simulatable.
 These models are much smaller and currently not all of the synthesis attempts will result in a compilable/simulatable model.

 You can use the synthetic models to test the scalability of Simulink, or your Simulink tool, or to fuzz them.